fleetdm/fleet/handbook/engineering/README.md

 10. Verify by logging into a normal apple account (not billing@...) and Generate a new Push Certificate following our [setup MDM](https://fleetdm.com/docs/using-fleet/mdm-macos-setup#step-2-generate-an-apns-certificate) steps and verify the Expiration date is 1 year from today.
 11. Adjust Calendar event to be between 2-4 weeks before the next expiration.

-## Responsibilities

-TODO

-> work in progress, contributions welcome, please just make only one small change at a time per PR.
-See https://fleetdm.com/handbook/company/leadership#vision-for-dept-handbook-pages for info

 ## Rituals
 <rituals :rituals="rituals['handbook/engineering/engineering.rituals.yml']"></rituals>